-Photo instruction at the Bella Coola Mountain Lodge.
+Photo instruction at the Shearwater Resort & Marina.
 After breakfast we'll spend 4 to 5 hours in a classroom-style instructional session on modern digital photography, with special emphasis on the technical and creative aspects of wildlife photography.
-We will also discuss the nuances of bear photography as well as the specifics and etiquette of shooting from the close quarters of a reasonably small inflatable Zodiac\.
+We will also discuss the nuances of bear and marine mammal photography as well as the specifics and etiquette of shooting from the close quarters of a reasonably small inflatable Zodiac.
 The late afternoon activities are not firmly scheduled - options could include an extended question-and-answer session on photography, roaming the region to sightsee, getting some exercise, or, if you wish, some free time.

-Early breakfast, followed by transport to the Passing Cloud at the marina in Bella Coola.
+Early breakfast, followed by boarding the Passing Cloud at the marina in Shearwater.
 Following meeting the crew and guides of the Passing Cloud, allocating cabins, and a brief orientation we'll begin our journey into the Great Bear Rainforest.
-Our voyage will immediately take us into glacier-carved fjords of the "Inner Great Bear" where photographic opportunities can abound!
-The narrow channels we'll travel through are home to Humpback and Killer Whales and countless seabirds.
-End of day will see us anchoring in a quiet, secluded bay where we'll be able to watch for wildlife from the deck of the Passing Cloud.
+Our voyage will immediately take us north into glacier-carved fjords of the "Inner Great Bear" where photographic opportunities can abound!
+The narrow channels we'll travel through are home to Humpback and Killer Whales, Sea Otters, Elephant Seals and countless seabirds.
+End of day will see us anchoring in a small coastal estuary.
+We'll be able to watch for wildlife from the deck of the Passing Cloud.

-Days 4 & 5 - May 7-8, 2019
+Days 4-8 - May 15-19, 2020

-We'll slowly make our way south through steep-walled fjords.
-Along the way we'll take Zodiac excursions into narrow inlets and estuary systems in search of grizzlies, black bears, coastal gray wolves, and more!
+We'll slowly make our way through steep-walled fjords of the inner Great Bear.
+Along the way we'll take Zodiac excursions into narrow inlets and estuary systems in search of Grizzlies, Black Bears, coastal Gray Wolves, and more!
 We'll also head ashore and explore on foot when opportunities present themselves.
+Weather permitting we'll spend some of our time on the more exposed outer islands of the Great Bear where we may encounter Steller Sea Lions, Sea Otters, Humpback and Fin Whales, and breathtaking land- and seascapes.